iganna/mobilome/README.md

 # mobilome

-The pipeline for Arabidopsis lyratain pp_ly.sh
+The pipeline for Arabidopsis lyratain pp_ly.sh \\
-The pipeline for Rhizobia Lyrata in pp_rhiz.sh
+The pipeline for Rhizobia in pp_rhiz.sh